 The neighborhood algorithm calculates slope for every cell in an elevation grid by analyzing each 3 x 3 neighborhood.
 Percent slope can be converted to slope degree later.
 The result is a grid of slope values suitable for use in various soil loss and hydrologic models.

-Registered Penn State students should return now to Canvas to take a self-assessment quiz about Slope.
+Registered Penn State students should return now take the self-assessment quiz about Slope.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.